graphql/graphiql/.changeset/tame-owls-wink.md

 '@graphiql/react': patch
 ---

-Avoid top-level imports from `codemirror` that break importing the package in non-browser environments
+Avoid top-level dynamic imports from `codemirror` that break importing the package in non-browser environments